 Using baking soda baths for diaper rash in babies and infants is considered an effective remedy.
 The question is does it really work?

-Here at Healthnile, our skin expert examines this claim in detail.
+Here, our skin expert examines this claim in detail.
 We will also by extension assess if it works on chickenpox in children.

 Can I Use Baking Soda Bath for Babies?